Skip to main content

 The genomic pathway involves testosterone binding to androgen receptors, which then act as transcription factors to regulate the expression of genes involved in neuronal survival, synaptic plasticity, and neurotransmitter synthesis.
 Non-genomic pathways involve rapid effects on cell membranes and intracellular signaling cascades.

-Observational studies have consistently shown an association between lower testosterone levels in aging men and a higher risk of and Alzheimer’s disease.
+Observational studies have consistently shown an association between lower testosterone levels in aging men and a higher risk of cognitive decline and Alzheimer’s disease.
 The potential mechanisms are numerous.
 Testosterone has been shown to reduce the production and accumulation of amyloid-beta, the main component of the amyloid plaques found in the brains of Alzheimer’s patients.

 It may also protect neurons from amyloid-beta-induced toxicity.
 Furthermore, testosterone influences the levels of key neurotransmitters like acetylcholine and dopamine, which are crucial for memory and cognitive processing.
 The decline in testosterone with age may therefore contribute to the age-related decline in these neurotransmitter systems.